 The most important consideration that any business needs to pay heed to is the investment risk.

-Though mCommerce market is relatively new, it develops at high speeds and still has a shifting nature.
-You never know what is in store for you in just a couple a years.
+Though the m-commerce market is relatively new, it develops at high speeds and still has a shifting nature.
+You never know what is in store for you in just a couple of years.

 Be prepared to invest a good bit of coins to stand the competition.